Fast Flow Reconstruction via Robust Invertible nxn Convolution: Introduction

-This work generalizes the invertible $1 \times 1$ convolution to an invertible $n \times n$ convolution by reformulating the convolution layer using our proposed invertible shift function.
+\textbf{Contributions:} This work generalizes the invertible $1 \times 1$ convolution to an invertible $n \times n$ convolution by reformulating the convolution layer using our proposed invertible shift function.
 Our contributions can be summarized as follows:

-\begin{itemize} \item Firstly, by analyzing the standard convolution layer, we reformulate its equation into a form such that rather than shifting the kernels during convolution process, shifting the input give equivalent results. \item Secondly, we propose a novel invertible shift function that mathematically helps to reduce the computational cost of the standard convolution while keeping the range of the receptive fields.
-The determinant of the Jacobian matrix produced by this shift function can be computed efficiently. \item Thirdly, evaluations on several datasets on both objects and faces have showed the generalization of the proposed $n \times n$ convolution using our proposed novel invertible shift function. \end{itemize}
+\begin{itemize} \item Firstly, by analyzing the standard convolution layer, we reformulate its equation into a form such that, rather than shifting the kernels during the convolution process, shifting the input provides equivalent results. \item Secondly, we propose a novel invertible shift function that mathematically helps to reduce the computational cost of the standard convolution while keeping the range of the receptive fields.
+The determinant of the Jacobian matrix produced by this shift function can be computed efficiently. \item Thirdly, evaluations of several datasets on both objects and faces have shown the generalization of the proposed $n \times n$ convolution using our proposed novel invertible shift function.